Rangers vs. Twins Player Props Betting Odds

-Player prop betting options for Marcus Semien, Carlos Correa and others are available in the Texas Rangers-Minnesota Twins matchup at Target Field on Saturday, starting at 7:15 PM ET.
+Player prop bet options for Marcus Semien, Carlos Correa and others are listed when the Texas Rangers visit the Minnesota Twins at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!